Manhattan Village Academy

 Not all students can keep up with the workload

 The workload is heavy, and not all students can manage it.
-In past years five or six students typically transfer to less demanding high schools after 9th grade.
+In past years some students transfer to less demanding high schools after 9th grade.
 (The school accepts a similar number of incoming 10th-graders.)
 But for those who can do the work, the rewards are great.
 Graduates have been admitted to top private colleges, including Harvard, Yale, Brown, Columbia and Cornell.

 The tone of the school is serious but not oppressive.
-There are no bells, and class changes are orderly.
-Students wear uniforms.
+Class changes are orderly.
 Eleventh- and 12th-graders may leave the building for lunch, although many choose to eat in the pleasant cafeteria.

-Students say they typically do three hours of homework a night, but teachers are available to help during the day and after school.
-“I am grateful to this school for giving me the opportunity to go to a good college,” said a senior, wearing her new Penn State sweatshirt.
+Students say they typically do two to three hours of homework a night, but teachers are available to help during the day and after school.

 It is a small school, with only 100 students in each grade.
 Manhattan Village seems to have a knack for taking kids who were only average or even below-average students in middle school and helping them succeed in high school.
 Students are held to strict attendance guidelines.